-In 2019, we started the Vision 2050 (Vision 20/50) project: A community dialogue about who we want to be as a congregation, and what kind of world we want to leave future generations.
-The result was a boldly-imagined, bright, and just future for our children and grandchildren.
-We intend to bring this future alive by living in alignment with our principles, values, and covenants.
+Our Vision 2050 (Vision 20/50) project brought our community together in dialogue about what we stand for as a congregation, and what kind of world we want to leave future generations.
+We want a boldly-imagined, bright, and just future for our children and grandchildren.
+We will work together to bring this future alive by living in alignment with our principles, values, and covenants.

-As a result of this process, we are committed to working in three Vision Priority Areas that will serve as our congregation’s guiding North Star for the work we will do together over the next 30 years:
+We are committed to working in three Vision Areas that will serve as our congregation’s guiding North Star for the work we will do together over the next 30 years:

 Our Core Values